mikeludemann/react-popover/README.md

 # React Popover

-A popover spinner component with react
+A popover component with react

 ## Properties